1glogo/Simple-Banking-System_Hyperskill/README.md

 # Simple-Banking-System_Hyperskill

-Also, in this stage, you should read the database file name from the command line argument.
-Filename should be passed to the program using -fileName argument, for example, -fileName db.s3db.
+The Filename should be passed to the program using -fileName argument when running the file, for example, -fileName db.s3db.